simon-ritchie/apysc/docs_src/source/elif.md

 ValueError: Elif interface can only use right after If or Elif interfaces.
 ```

-Also, the condition (`Boolean` value) can not be created at the `Elif` constructor position (the same goes for the comparison operators), for instance:
+Also, you can't create the condition (`Boolean` value) at the `Elif` constructor position (the same goes for the comparison operators), for instance:

 ```py
 import apysc as ap